Hurricane Iota space views show record-breaking Category 5 monster

-The National Hurricane Center (NHC) is warning of extreme winds, a life-threatening storm surge and flooding across portions of Central America as the storm reaches Nicaragua on Monday night.
+The National Hurricane Center (NHC) warned of extreme winds, a life-threatening storm surge and flooding on Monday night.
+As of Tuesday, the storm continued to threaten parts of Central America with rain and mudslides despite lower wind speeds that dropped it down to a Category 4 at the time of landfall.

-Satellites tracking the storm are delivering sobering views from above.
+Satellites tracking the storm delivered sobering views from above.
 The Cooperative Institute for Research in the Atmosphere (CIRA) at Colorado State University shared a GIF of the hurricane and its churning clouds on Monday.

 The World Meteorological Organization tweeted an infrared view that highlighted the storm's swirling center.